 There are two intertwined facets to the VinciLingua project: use of natural language generation to produce exercises on the one hand, and use of web technologies to allow learners to explore data and arrive at concepts in textbooks and other web environments.
 Each makes use of specific pieces of software, as we will see below, but they are complementary and offer the potential for an overarching synthesis.
 We will begin with natural language generation.
 An overview is presented in the What section.
 We will be interested here in how the system works at a more detailed level.
-Those wanting even more detail can consult the Vinci Lab website.
+Those wanting even more detail can consult the Vinci Project page.

 As the following figure shows, the generative part of VinciLingua may be thought of as a choreography involving four elements, as well as two people.

 The starting point here is the ivi/Vinci environment, a natural language generation system embedded in an editing environment.
 Ivi/Vinci is written in C and runs on a variety of platforms.
 It provides a linguist with a friendly environment for writing grammars.
 A linguist can use the ivi/Vinci environment, and specifically its various metalanguages (for semantics, lexicon, syntax, morphology, etc.) to define some grammar.
 The grammar is used to generate utterances.
 Examination of these allows for debugging until output is satisfactory.
 Of course, once defined, grammars may be used in a variety of exercises.

 At the same time, the linguist and the computer scientist define the instr module (currently written in C) which acts as a proxy for a human instructor.
 In its simplest form, it decides which grammar to run, noting this in a database, along with details on which student is doing which exercise and what results were obtained.
 In a more complex form, it can provide for adaptive generation, where previous results are used to direct subsequent generation.
 There is thus a dialogue between ivi/Vinci and instr.